garnettjr/f1-telemetry-dashboard-project/README.md

 sudo certbot --nginx -d yourdomain.com
 ```

-- follow the steps it shows and choose option  2

 - should get a response to say certificate recieved

 - now to update enginx config